Welcome to Larch Class!

 All P.E lessons will be carried out in a safe way that adheres to all of the guidelines that we must follow.
 Our P.E lessons will occur weekly on a timetable and will consist of a range of learning that will take place both indoor and outdoor!
 P.E kits must be brought into school on a Monday and this will need to stay in school all week.

-Our topic during the Autumn term is the Shang Dynasty.
-We will focus our literacy work upon our class book: Holes, as well as looking at a selection of texts relevant to our topic.
-At the beginning of the term, we will also be exploring the book 'Shine', focusing upon the key messages within it and producing a piece of creative writing linked to the book itself.
+Our topic during the Spring term is a Science topic linked to 'Magic'.
+We will focus our literacy work upon our class book: Boy 87, as well as looking at a selection of texts relevant to our topic.
+Throughout the term, we will also be looking at some diverse literature with a key focus upon poetry.

-In Maths we will be looking at Place Value, before moving on to Addition and Subtraction.
-We will be working with numbers all the way up to a million and adding/subtracting 4-digit numbers.
+In Maths we will be exploring Fractions, consolidating our understanding of Multiplication and Division and we will also be investigating the relationships between Decimals and Percentages.
 As always within our learning in year 5, we will be using our mathematical skills and applying them to problem solving and reasoning questions!

 More details of our learning throughout this year is available to see on our parent forecast.